noboru-isobe/cot_fm/readme.md

 This repo contains an implementation of COT-FM, as described in our publication [Dynamic Conditional Optimal Transport through Simulation-Free Flows](https://arxiv.org/abs/2404.04240).

+Our code is heavily based on the (very nice) [torchcfm](https://github.com/atong01/conditional-flow-matching) package, which is required as a dependency.

 ## Environment

 Clone the repo and create a conda environment: